sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 3. `frontend/` — Angular app

-   The code for our frontend angular app.
+   The code for our frontend Angular app.

 ## Create our infrastructure

-Our app is made up of a simple API and an angular app.
+Our app is made up of a simple API and an Angular app.
 The API will be talking to a database to store the number of clicks.
 We'll start by creating the database.

 ### Adding the table